-While literature can be found investigating the soil-atmosphere exchange of NO, N_2O and CO_2 , however, information reliable information about the release of N_2 losses via microbial denitrification is not available unavailable for savanna systems and also still scarce for other terrestrial ecosystems (Butterbach-Bahl et al., 2013; Dannenmann et al., 2011; Groffman et al., 2006).
-This is, in part, due to the reluctantly accepted, but nowadays well proven fact, that the previously widely used acetylene-inhibition technique fails to accurately quantify N_2 loss from soil (e.g., Felber et al., 2012).
+While literature can be found investigating the soil-atmosphere exchange of NO, N_2O and CO_2 , reliable information about the release of N_2 via microbial denitrification is unavailable for savanna systems and still scarce for other terrestrial ecosystems (Butterbach-

+15 Bahl et al., 2013; Dannenmann et al., 2011; Groffman et al., 2006).
+This is, in part, due to the reluctantly accepted, but nowadays well proven fact, that the previously widely used acetylene-inhibition technique fails to accurately quantify N2 loss from soil (e.g., Felber et al., 2012).

-The major problem in recording the loss of N_2 , the final product of the microbial transformation process "denitrification", is its abundance in the atmosphere and thus, precise measurements of N_2 production of soil have to be carried out with great sophistication.
+The major problem in recording the loss of N2, the final product of the microbial transformation process "denitrification", is its abundance in the atmosphere and thus, precise measurements of N2 production of soil have to be carried out with great sophistication.
 High-quality measurements are commonly only available from laboratory measurements under controlled atmosphere using the gas-flow helium incubation method (Butterbach-Bahl et al., 2002) or by tracking the fate of 15N-labelled substrate (e.g., Rolston et al., 1978).
 However, both methods are costly and time-consuming, and thus severly limiting the feasibility of large-scale replication experiments.
-As a consequence (Butterbach-Bahl et al., 2013).
+As a consequence measurements of N2 emissions from soils of terrestrial ecosystems remain scarce (Butterbach-Bahl et al., 2013).
 Nevertheless, reliable N2 measurements are a valuable tool in understanding the nitrogen mass balances and biochemistry (Butterbach-Bahl et al., 2013).

-In order to investigate gaseous emissions of C (CO2) and N (N2O, NO, N2) compounds from tropical savanna and grassland systems in Northern Australia, we took extracted intact soil cores from various field sites and performed a range of incubation experiments under controlled thermal and hygric conditions.
+In order to investigate gaseous emissions of C (CO_2) and N (N_2O , NO, N_2) compounds from tropical savanna and grassland systems in Northern Australia, we extracted intact soil cores from various field sites and performed a range of incubation experiments under controlled thermal and hygric conditions.

-For our study we hypothesize that NO and N2O gas fluxes from the investigated savanna systems are generally low (below 0.1 kg N ha-1 yr-1), and that re-wetting events have a significant importance not only for NO but also for N2O fluxes at annual scale.
-Moreover, we hypothesized that N2 fluxes should only occur at soil moisture levels greater 60 % water filled pore space (WFPS).

-The scope of the study is was thus (a) to assess the magnitude of trace gas release under a range of environmental conditions typical for tropical savanna systems of Northern Australia, (b) to deduce environmental regulators leading to the observed emissions, and (c) to contrast the findings from natural savanna soil cores to samples derived from an improved pasture site.
+- For our study we hypothesize that NO and N2O gas fluxes from the investigated savanna systems are generally low (below $0.1 \text{ kg N ha}^{-1} \text{ yr}^{-1}$), and that re-wetting events have a significant importance not only for NO but also for N2O fluxes at annual scale.
+Moreover, we hypothesized that N2 fluxes should only occur at soil moisture levels greater 60% water filled pore space (WFPS). - The scope of the study was thus (a) to assess the magnitude of trace gas release under a range of environmental conditions typical for tropical savanna systems of Northern Australia, (b) to deduce environmental regulators leading to the observed emissions, and (c) to contrast the findings from natural savanna soil cores to samples derived from an improved pasture site.
 We furthermore aim to describe the total annual gaseous loss of nitrogen for such soil and the role of short-lived pulse emissions.